cmugpi/cmugpi.github.io/topics/git/index.md

 - [Learn Git Branching][gitbranching]
   - __Interactive__, very well designed tutorial that covers just about everything there is to know about Git branching.
-Depicts what's happening visually on top of just demonstrating the commands.
+Depicts what is happening visually on top of just demonstrating the commands.
 - [A Hacker's Guide to Git][hackersguide]
   - My __absolute favorite__ guide to Git.
 Everyone who uses Git should read